null Skip to main content

 How does Semax influence BDNF mRNA expression in vitro?

-In-vitro studies demonstrate that Semax upregulates BDNF mRNA expression by activating intracellular signaling cascades that lead to the phosphorylation of the transcription factor CREB (cAMP response element-binding protein).
-Once phosphorylated, CREB binds to the promoter regions of the BDNF gene, stimulating transcription.
-This process is concentration-dependent and typically peaks within several hours of exposure in neuronal cell cultures.
+In-vitro studies demonstrate that Semax upregulates BDNF mRNA expression by activating intracellular signalling cascades that drive the phosphorylation of the transcription factor CREB (cAMP response element-binding protein).
+Upon phosphorylation, CREB binds to the promoter regions of the BDNF gene, stimulating transcription.
+This process relies on concentration parameters and typically peaks within several hours of exposure in neuronal cell cultures.

 What is the significance of the Pro-Gly-Pro sequence in Semax stability?

-The Pro-Gly-Pro (PGP) tripeptide sequence attached to the C-terminus of Semax serves as a protective structural barrier.
-Natural ACTH fragments are rapidly degraded by aminopeptidases and carboxypeptidases in extracellular environments.
-The addition of the PGP sequence significantly increases resistance to enzymatic cleavage, extending the half-life of the peptide in vitro and allowing for prolonged interaction with cellular receptors.
+The Pro-Gly-Pro (PGP) tripeptide sequence attached to the C-terminus of Semax functions as a protective structural barrier.
+Natural ACTH fragments rapidly degrade via aminopeptidases and carboxypeptidases in extracellular environments.
+Adding the PGP sequence increases resistance to enzymatic cleavage, extending the peptide's half-life in vitro and allowing for prolonged interaction with cellular receptors.

 Can Semax be reconstituted in standard saline for laboratory assays?

-Yes, Semax can be reconstituted in sterile physiological saline (0.9% NaCl) for immediate in-vitro applications.
-However, for experiments requiring multi-aliquot preparation or extended storage after reconstitution, using a sterile bacteriostatic reconstitution solution is preferred.
-This solvent contains preservative agents that prevent microbial growth, preserving the purity and stability of the peptide throughout the duration of the study.
+Yes, researchers can reconstitute Semax in sterile physiological saline (0.9% NaCl) for immediate in-vitro applications.
+However, for experiments requiring multi-aliquot preparation or extended storage post-reconstitution, a sterile bacteriostatic reconstitution solution is standard.
+This solvent includes preservative agents that halt microbial growth, preserving the purity and stability of the peptide throughout the study duration.

 Scientific References